 Coursework includes: Montessori classroom management; History of Montessori programs and comparison with other models; record keeping and evaluation; curriculum planning and development; adjusting the environment to meet full-day/year-round Montessori; multiculturalism and diversity; legal and organizational aspects of Montessori school administration.
 Action Research

 Development of action research on an area of interest or toward the enhancement of direct practice in the Montessori classroom.

 Final review and examinations are a requirement of the MI-NE Teacher Education Courses.
-During Course IV, students complete their examinations and present their final projects.
-Upon successful completion, students are awarded an American Montessori Society (AMS) Infant and Toddler Credential or an American Montessori Society (AMS) Associate Infant and Toddler Credential.*
+During Course III, students complete their examinations and present their final projects.
+Upon successful completion, students are recommended for an American Montessori Society (AMS) Infant and Toddler Credential or an American Montessori Society (AMS) Associate Infant and Toddler Credential.*